 The project is subject to the GHG reduction strategies identified in the City's 2030 GHG Reduction Strategy Compliance Checklist.
 The project would implement and comply with all relevant GHG reduction measures as determined by the City to reduce the project's GHG emissions.
+The applicant will enroll in the San Jose Clean Energy (SJCE) Program to utilize renewable energy procured by SJCE.

-The GHG Reduction Strategy Compliance Checklist for the project is contained in Appendix F. The proposed project is consistent with the Land Use/Transportation Diagram designation of Residential Neighborhood.
-Pedestrian and bicycle facilities are already in place in the vicinity of the proposed project.
-The GHG Reduction Strategies to be incorporated into the proposed project include the following:
+The GHG Reduction Strategy Compliance Checklist for the project is contained in Appendix C. The project would be consistent with the General Plan designation of Mixed Use Neighborhood.
+Pedestrian facilities are already in place in the vicinity of the proposed project, including sidewalks, crosswalks and pedestrian trails.
+The project is an infill project in a developed area where the public infrastructure has already been built.

+The GHG Reduction Strategy Compliance Checklist for the project is contained in Appendix C. The GHG Reduction Strategies to be incorporated into the proposed project include the following: